mvolkmann/blog/src/dart.md

 can be used for this purpose.

 Anonymous function definitions are written like named function definitions, but omit the name.
+Unlike in JavaScript, parentheses are required around the parameter list even when there is only one parameter.
 For example:

 ```dart
 var numbers = [3, 7, 9];